Manage a Business

 How to pay an independent contractor in 6 easy steps

 If you’re looking to hire an independent contractor to do some work for your business, you need to learn how to also pay an independent contractor.
 An independent contractor is a self-employed business owner who works on a contract basis with other companies or the general public.

 The general rule for determining if your worker is an independent contractor is if you have control only over the result of the work, not how they get the work done.
+There are, however, varying rules on the state level that dictate who can be classified as a contractor.

+Take a look at our article on independent contractor laws to learn more.
 Contractor pay in the United States is different from running payroll for your regular staff in terms of labor laws and tax requirements, so take some time to learn the rules to ensure you prepare yourself to practice the best way to pay independent contractors.

 Step 1: Before you hire a contractor

-Gather the following information before you hire an independent contractor
+Gather the following information before you hire an independent contractor:

 • Your Employer ID Number (EIN): The IRS requires you to register your business before you start hiring.
 You’ll receive a 9-digit tax ID number that you’ll use for IRS reports.
 You can apply online on the IRS Employer ID Numbers site.